dbusteed/dbusteed.github.io/_posts/2023-06-01-setup-jupyter-lab-on-remote-server.md

   - Jupyter
   - Python
   - system administration
+excerpt: A high-level walkthrough of a dedicated Jupyter Lab setup
+description: A high-level walkthrough of a dedicated Jupyter Lab setup
 ---

 Jupyter Lab is an awesome tool for data science workflows and is super easy to run locally.
 But...getting it setup on a remote server (which allows for remote access from anywhere, collaboration with team members, and the ability to access different compute resources) can be a bit more involved.